TohmaN233/ZZ-Project/INSTALL.md

 The large `asserts/` directory is intentionally external.
-Download the two main asset volumes described in [Section 5](#5-download-the-asset-pack), extract them with 7-Zip, and place the resulting directory beside `ZZ-Project.exe`:
+Download the two main asset volumes described in [Section 5](#5-download-the-asset-pack), extract them, and place the resulting directory beside `ZZ-Project.exe`:

 ```text